JoeHancock1995/reporganizer/README.md

 - Model: 3 tables created with Sequelize - Repository name, URL, ID, - Tag name, color, - One to Many Repo:Tags

-- View: User interface to add attridbute, such as flag/color - Use API routing to point to data - Leveraging JQUERY for editing records/rows
+- View: User interface to add attribute, such as flag/color - Use API routing to point to data - Leveraging JQUERY for editing records/rows

 - Controller: Handles all requests - Grabs and edits data from database / tables - Pushes data to user / UI

 ### Detailed Flow
 - Use GitHub credentials to call GitHub API, pull data: respository name, url, private/public indicator,
 - Create database with sequelize and 3 tables: 1 containing GitHub API details, 1 containing tag names, and colors, and 1 that will be used to add/remove tags to repositories (a one to many table).
 - Create API routes to access the data